mjx-project/mjx/README.md

 </tr>
 </table>

 This sever usage uses gRPC.
-Thus, actually any programming language is availabe to develop your own Mahjong AI.
+Thus, actually any programming language is available to develop your own Mahjong AI.
 For Python, we provide a convinent wrapper `mjx.Agent.serve()`.

 ## Notes